 4- Use a Telephoto Lens

-If you’ve got one, then this is a great way to go unnoticed.
-You can stand really far away and still capture the subject as if you were up close.
-Telephoto lenses also force the perspective onto your subject, which makes it less about the scene and more about the person, which is why they’re often used for portraits.
+If you’ve got one, telephoto lenses are a great way to go unnoticed.
+You can stand really far away and still capture a subject as though you were up close.
+Telephoto lenses also force the perspective onto your subject, making it less about the scene and more about the person, hence they’re often used for portraits.

 5 – Add Context

 I like to position my subjects to the left or right of the frame to show some of where they are or what they’re doing.
 Another great way to add context is to shoot through the environment they’re in, like trees or people.

-If you’re worried about being seen taking photos of someone who may not what to have their photo taken, try shooting with your camera at hip hight.
-This gives a new, different perspective on a situation that you won’t be used to and adds to the ‘candid’ feel of the photo.
-Try using live view to compose a shot at first if you’re ending up with a lot of bad photos.
+If you’re worried about being seen taking photos of someone who may not want their photo taken, try shooting with your camera at hip hight.
+This gives a new and exciting perspective on a situation that you won’t be used to, also adding to the ‘candid’ feel of the shot.

 7 – Keep Quiet and Blend in